sccn/labstreaminglayer/docs/dev/lib_dev.rst

 Note: call :samp:`cmake -G` without a generator name to get a list of available generators.
-I use :samp:`cmake -S . -B build -G "Visual Studio 16 2019" -A x64 -DCMAKE_INSTALL_PREFIX="build/install"`
+I have used :samp:`cmake -S . -B build -G "Visual Studio 16 2019" -A x64 -DCMAKE_INSTALL_PREFIX="build/install"`

 If you used a generator, you can now open the IDE project file.
 Then build the install target.